covid-19-impact-lab/sid/docs/source/reference_guides/contact_models.rst

 ----------

-One of the main design goals of SID is to achieve an interpretable model of contacts between individuals that can be informed by economic theory and calibrated with data.
+One of the main design goals of SID is to achieve an interpretable model of contacts between individuals that can be calibrated with data and subject to policies.
-The contact models should allow for heterogeneity in contact rates based on age, regions and other observable characteristics.
-Moreover, different types of contacts (e.g. distant and close contacts) should be possible.
+The contact models should allow for heterogeneity in contact rates based on observable characteristics.
+Moreover, different types of contacts (e.g. work and leisure contacts) should be possible.

 ``contact_models`` are specified as a dictionary of dictionaries.
 The keys in the outer dictionary are the name of the contact model.
 This key is also used to map policies to